OWASP/www-project-g0rking/index.md

 ## Getting Involved

 You can contribute to the project on [GitHub repository](https://github.com/BlueVirtualNerds/G0rKing).
-If you have any questions feel free to reach out at prateek.bhattacharya [ at ] owasp.org
+If you have any questions feel free to reach out at prateek.bhattacharya@owasp.org